tiwaojo/Rummy-O/README.md

 ## Test Case
 A test case is a set of conditions or variables, using a tester to determine whether a system satifies requirements or works correctly.
 We used the tester for things like names, to verify if they are valid.

+We did a number of tests but due to the time constraint and we weren't able to complete.